 Fincher retreads themes from his previous work throughout the film, from serial killers (Se7en) to investigatory obsession (Zodiac), from anti-socialism (Fight Club) to computer technology (The Social Network).
 In attendance, these elements make it so that, down the road, The Girl with the Dragon Tattoo will seem like ‘a David Fincher film’ despite its inclusion in the larger franchise.
 Along with another subtle, moody score by The Social Network’s Oscar-winning composers Reznor and Ross, Fincher’s imprints are all over the project, but not with the freedom we’ve come to expect from his work—there are few wowing camera movements or computer-enhanced tracking shots.
 But Fincher’s highly textured visual palate proves superior to Oplev’s, and his handling of the subject matter never sends mixed messages about Salander’s sexual presence within the story or the villainy of the Vanger family.
 In the end, Larsson’s censure of The Powers That Be remains intact and stronger than ever.

 Noomi Rapace’s Salander in the Swedish originals smoldered with intensity, her understated performance fuelled by hidden rage more than her character’s mysterious persona.
 Mara (best known from The Social Network as Mark Zuckerburg’s ex-girlfriend in the opening scene) offers something else entirely; her portrayal has far more layers and a crucial degree of The Unknown.
 Mara’s version, punked-out in leather and a mohawk just like Rapace’s, appears vulnerable, her petite frame and meek outer shell painted black.
 Her black hair and makeup overtake her bleached pale eyebrows; the effect brings attention to everything but Salander’s expressions, feelings—which, of course, she’s trying to conceal—denoted by her eyebrows.
 Rapace looked like a capable and strong woman, whereas Mara (who actually underwent several piercings for the role) looks girlish, vulnerable even, until she proves to the audience and everyone onscreen that she’s not someone to be underestimated.
-While both performances are great, Mara’s works better to enhance her character’s dramatic turns within the story.
+While both performances are great, Mara works better to enhance her character’s dramatic turns within the story.

 But all of Fincher’s classy directorial traits and Mara’s breakout performance can’t help the fact that Larsson’s story suffers from some clunky developments and structural issues.
 Not even a writer of Zaillian’s talent—he penned Schindler’s List and American Gangster—can make the inevitable shacking-up between Blomkvist and Salander any less forced or eye-rollingly requisite, at least not by remaining true to the novel, which he does.
 The sudden, rather random romance between Blomkvist and Salander never makes much sense, except for the movie rule that when a man and a woman spend a prolonged amount of time together, they’re bound to have sex.
 As for Larsson’s other missteps (such as the way both the killer and another key figure offer long expository speeches in the finale), Fincher washes over them with his expert cast and his fine-tuned thriller pacing.
 Too, the film breezes by in spite of the 2-hour-and-38-minute runtime, even if Larsson’s falling action goes on for much too long after the story’s climax.

 Easily the most compelling entry in Larsson’s trilogy, The Girl with the Dragon Tattoo is followed by two increasingly humdrum sequels that Hollywood will inevitably re-adapt, depending on the success of this first film.
-The bad news: Fincher has yet to sign-on for The Girl Who Played with Fire and The Girl Who Kicked the Hornet’s Nest.
+The bad news: Fincher has yet to sign on for The Girl Who Played with Fire and The Girl Who Kicked the Hornet’s Nest.
 Whoever helms these sequels will likely underwhelm without Fincher there to augment the production value with his personal flourishes, so here’s hoping it’s someone of comparable talent.
 Fincher does much to make Larsson’s pulp storytelling consumable beyond your usual commercial mystery, and without him, it’s doubtful the sequels will be the gripping experience this film was.
-Mara catapults herself into stardom and Craig reminds us why his presence is such a magnetic one.
-But it’s Fincher that plays up those Bond-esque elements from the title sequence forward, making the film into a dramatic adventure following familiar, yet remarkably executed formula.
+Mara catapults herself into stardom, and Craig reminds us why his presence is such a magnetic one.
+But it’s Fincher that plays up those Bond-esque elements from the title sequence forward, making the film into a dramatic adventure following a familiar, yet remarkably executed formula.